 How To Dry The Projects

-The Finished Flocking Projects
+The Finished Flocked Fake Snow Projects

 Using this method, the tree on the right was flocked last year and still looks great after being stored all summer.